ghtjason/bruinchomp/README.md

 Bruinchomp is a social media platform that allows users to post images and reviews of UCLA Dining hall food.

 - First run `git clone https://github.com/ghtjason/bruinchomp.git`
-- We have an API running at `https://api-m46o.onrender.com/`, to host your own follow `Backend` steps
+- We have an API running at `https://api-m46o.onrender.com/`.
+To host your own, follow the steps in `Backend`.
+Otherwise skip to the `Frontend` section.

 ## Backend
 `cd` into `bruinchomp/backend`